Greenie10/greenie10.github.io/100_Days_of_Code.md

 const Foo = () => {
   let { id } = useParams();
   return <Bar id={id} />;
 };
 ```

-The `id` comes through in my Bar component as a destructured prop, ready to be used by a GraphQL mutation in the Bar component update a particular record.
+The `id` would then come through into my Bar component as a destructured prop, ready to be used by a GraphQL mutation.

-(see more details on React Router 5's hooks at https://reacttraining.com/react-router/web/api/Hooks)
+(see more details on [React Router 5's hooks](https://reacttraining.com/react-router/web/api/Hooks))